meghanlazier/100-days-of-code/log.md

 **Today's Progress**: Finished the HTML5 + CSS modules from Free Code Camp.
 Moved on to responsive design in Bootstrap.

 **Thoughts:** I'm definitely motivated by seeing all of the modules in Free Code Camp's front-end dev certificate.
 That's something I want to accomplish in 100 days!

+### Day 9: December 13, 2017

+**Today's Progress**: Worked my way through Free Code Camp's responsive design in bootstrap!
+Now I'm moving on to .jQuery.

+**Thoughts:** I'm definitely motivated by seeing all of the modules in Free Code Camp's front-end dev certificate.
+That's something I want to accomplish in 100 days!